MLHale/CYBR8470/modules/penetration-testing/README.md

 In our case, the question is 'does our method restrict who can make the `POST` request?'
 Assuming authentication was put in place, who has access?

 #### Answering Question 1 (Authentication)
 Lets evaluate authentication.
 This one is easy.
-Looking at the code we see the line: `permission_classes = (AllowAny,)` in the ActivateCloudbit class.
+Looking at the code we see the line: `permission_classes = (AllowAny,)` in the `ActivateIFTTT` class.
 This, as the name implies, literally allows anyone to access this method.
 We can confirm this in `POSTMAN`.

 * Open `POSTMAN`
 * Issue the following request: